7Block Labs

 The bottom line

-Ready to turn this into a launch?
-If you’re the Head of Product (or Actuarial Lead) owning delay markets or parametric flight products, send us your top 10 routes and a red‑lined data SOW—within 48 hours we’ll return a signed technical blueprint, a bond/reward schedule sized to your OI, and a week‑by‑week plan to reach a T+2h resolution SLA on Base with UMA OOV3.
-Let’s make your first five markets production‑ready—book a build slot via our custom blockchain development services and we’ll handle the rest.
+Ready to kick things off?
+If you're the Head of Product or the Actuarial Lead who's in charge of delay markets or parametric flight products, we want to hear from you!
+Just send us your top 10 routes along with a red-lined data SOW.
+We'll get back to you within 48 hours with a signed technical blueprint, a bond/reward schedule tailored to your OI, and a week-by-week plan to hit a T+2h resolution SLA on Base with UMA OOV3.

 Like what you're reading?
 Let's build together.